Melinda's Cutting Garden

 Now here is the surprise.
 I am making a new video class about how to make a 3 Zinnia Quilt out of one pattern in 3 different colorways.

-I will show you how to free-cut the leaves, what size fabric to use, and how to notget confused while making 3 flowers at once.
+not get confused while making 3 flowers at once.
 I have a few tricks for making these flowers quicker and easier than you think.
 Plus, we will talk about quilting your flower.
 So, check out the video here on this blog to get you excited.
 If you subscribe to my YouTube channel you will get a notification each time I post a new how-to video.
 Oh, and did I say this is free?

 Well, here's the last class in the Dogwood series.
-I've has much fun teaching you this pattern and I hope you are having fun, too, making a
+I've has much fun teaching you this pattern and I hope you are having fun, too, making a beautiful Dogwood quilt.

 It's hard to write a post and watch a very smart and active granddaughter but I am trying.